aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 - How to handle **training/test data mismatches** (different distributions).
 - When to use (and when not to use) **end-to-end learning**.

-This course shares **hard-earned lessons from real-world AI deployments** — material rarely found in standard university syllabi.
+This part shares **hard-earned lessons from real-world AI deployments** — material rarely found in standard university syllabi.

 ---